PayString/rfcs/src/spec/payid-easy-checkout.md

 ### Template Syntax
 TODO: Update this for PayID Easy Checkout URI Template

-This specification defines a simple template syntax for PayID URI transformation.
+This specification defines a simple template syntax for PayID Easy Checkout URI transformation.
 A template is a string containing brace-enclosed ("{}") variable names marking the parts of the string that are to be substituted by the corresponding variable values.

-This specification defines a one variable -- "acctpart" -- which corresponds to the 'acctpart' of a PayID URI as defined in [PAYID-URI][].
+This specification defines several variables, MAY or MAY NOT be present in every PayID Easy Checkout URI Template.
+These variables are as follows:

+    'amount': The amount that should be sent by the sender to the receiver 'receiverPayID': The PayID URI of the receiver 'currency': The currency that the sender should send (TODO: define currency enum or use rfc) 'network': The network that the sender should send payment over (TODO: define network enum or use rfc) 'nextURL': A URL that the sender's wallet can use after completing the payment

-When substituting the 'acctpart' value into a URI 'path' as defined by [RFC3986][], values MUST NOT be percent or otherwise encoded because the 'acctpart' value of a PayID URI always conforms to the character set allowed by paths in [RFC3986][].
+When substituting values into a URI 'path' or 'query' part as defined by [RFC3986][], values with characters outside the character set allows by paths or query parameters in [RFC3986][], respectively, MUST be percent or otherwise encoded.

-However, before substituting template variables into a URI 'query' part, values MUST be encoded using UTF-8, and any character other than unreserved (as defined by [RFC3986]) MUST be percent-encoded per [RFC3986].

-Protocols MAY define additional variables and syntax rules, but MUST NOT change the meaning of the 'acctpart' variable.
+Protocols MAY define additional variables and syntax rules, but MUST NOT change the meaning of the variables specified in this document.
 If a client is unable to successfully process a template (e.g., unknown variable names, unknown or incompatible syntax), the JRD SHOULD be ignored.